Gertjan

 geothermal, the basis for all energy consumed on our little

 marble.
-Without it, Earth would be cold, dark, and unrecognisable.
+Without it, Earth would be cold, dark, and

 Light's contribution to food is particularly important.
 Crop

-plants use it to convert carbon dioxide and water into sugars and
+plants use it to convert carbon dioxide and water into sugars

-oxygen, for eating and breathing respectively.
+and oxygen, for eating and breathing respectively.
 It's our most

-precious chemical reaction but, as global population diverges from
+precious chemical reaction but, as global population diverges

 "The plants look black," says Gertjan Meeuws, one of the

 five-strong team.
-That's not because they're rotten or genetically
+That's not because they're rotten or

-plants to reflect.
+hanger for the plants to reflect.

-The hanger looks like something a character in Blade Runner might
+The hanger looks like something a character in Blade Runner

-are scientists and engineers, not just businessmen.
+efficient.
+They are scientists and engineers, not just

-"Growing in an open field or greenhouse is not enabling plants to
+"Growing in an open field or greenhouse is not enabling plants

-second step is placing these nurseries right at the end of the
+The second step is placing these nurseries right at the end of

 PlantLabs's controlled conditions are underpinned by some